zhermin/pystabot/README.md

 # PYSTABOT
 _A Fully Automated Instagram Bot_\
-Follow @perennialquotes to see the bot in action!
+Follow @perennialquotes on Instagram to see the bot in action!

 ---